casedrene/Capstone-Project/CapstoneProjectReport.md

 australis$afinncom <- afinn_char2
 ```

 A subset of the data frame was created and only includes variables used in a random forest function and id.
 Character variables were converted to either factor or numeric type.
+The subset was also divided into train data set used for training the model and test data set to test the model.

 ``` r
 #creating a subset of the data frame